-In your last I we talked about your goal to reach out more to Spanish locals.
+In your last post, we talked about your goal to reach out more often to Spanish locals.
 How are you doing with that?

 Did you realize that other auxilars read your post and are going to take your advice on meeting locals?